thedrowsywinger/find-your-turf/DOCUMENTATION.md

 try {
   await this.createAuditLog(action, userId, details);
 } catch (logError) {
-  // Fallback to file-based logging this.loggingService.error('Failed to create audit log:', logError.stack);
+  // Log the error but don't fail the operation console.error('Failed to create audit log:', logError.stack);
+  // Return null to indicate failure but allow the main operation to continue return null;
 }
 ```